pythagoras-dev/Pythagoras/README.md

   works seamlessly across different machines in a distributed system, enabling significant performance improvements for computationally intensive workflows.

-* **Validator**: A function that checks if certain conditions are met before or after the execution of a pure function.
+* **Validator**: An autonomous function that checks if certain conditions are met before or after the execution of a pure function.
 Pre-validators run before the function, and post-validators run after.
   They can be passive (e.g., check for available RAM) or active (e.g., install a missing library).
   Validators help ensure reliable execution across distributed systems by validating requirements and system state.
 Multiple validators can be combined using the standard decorator syntax